tschettervictor/bsd-apps/audiobookshelf/README.md

 chmod +x audiobookshelf-install.sh
 ```

+## Notes
+- you will have to mount any additional media folders into your jail so Audiobookshelf
+can access them.
+The mounts below are only for the metadata, backups and configuration directories.

 ## Variables
 These are the variables that are available to change along with their defaults and a description of what they do.
 Other variables should be left at defalut unless you have a good reason to change them.